sandstreamdev/std/README.md

 #### standardDeviation

-Calculates standard deviation of the given array of numbers.
+Calculates the standard deviation of the given array of numbers.

 ##### Type signature